openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref build_model) section.

-OpenVINO™ Runtime allows using tensor names or indexes to work wit model inputs/outputs.
+OpenVINO™ Runtime allows using tensor names or indexes to work with model inputs/outputs, so it means that you don't use OpenVINO specific conventions to operate with model inputs/outputs anymore, you use native framework names or indexes to work with them.
 To get model input/output ports, use the `ov::Model::inputs()` or `ov::Model::outputs()` methods respectively.

 @sphinxdirective